Explore health content from A to Z.

 An aneurysm is a weakened, ballooned area on an artery wall and has a risk for rupturing.
 Aneurysms may be congenital (present at birth), or may develop later in life due to such factors as hypertension or atherosclerosis.

 An AVM is a congenital disorder that consists of a disorderly tangled web of arteries and veins.
-The cause of AVM is unknown.
+AVM is sometimes part of a syndrome, or it may be genetically caused.

 The following are the most common symptoms of stroke.
 However, each individual may experience symptoms differently.
 If any of these symptoms are present, call 911 (or your local ambulance service) immediately.
 Treatment is most effective when started immediately.